RamintaGMX/eodash/indicators/sm_lt_04_legend.md

-## Soil Moisture
+## Waterlogging

 ### Flooding legend
 ![image](sagris_soil_moisture_q1_image.png)

-SAR Soil Moisture Index was developed at Geomatrix UAB (Lithuania) for detection and mapping of high soil moisture in low-vegetation and bare soil areas – presumably, regular seasonal floods and occasional hazardous summer-time floods affecting agriculture.
-SAR Soil Moisture index is computed from analysis-ready Sentinel-1 polarimetry SAR data, produced by SAGRIS software toolbox as calibrated, orthorectified, flattened and cloud-optimised 16-bit raster datasets.
+SAGRIS Waterlogging Index was developed at Geomatrix UAB (Lithuania) for detection and mapping of high soil moisture in low-vegetation and bare soil areas – presumably, regular seasonal floods and occasional hazardous summer-time floods affecting agriculture.
+SAGRIS Waterlogging Index is computed from analysis-ready Sentinel-1 polarimetry SAR data, produced by SAGRIS software toolbox as calibrated, orthorectified, flattened and cloud-optimised 16-bit raster datasets.
 Methodology is based on SAR polarisation ratio, combined with direct classification of back-scatter signal values, which allows